zaniebot/uv/docs/concepts/virtualenv/environments.md

-# Python environments
+# Using environments

-Each Python installation has an environment that is active when Python is used.
-Packages can be installed into an environment to make their modules available from your Python scripts.
-Generally, it is considered best practice not to modify a Python installation's environment.
-This is especially important for Python installations that come with the operating system which often manage the packages themselves.
-A virtual environment is a lightweight way to isolate packages from a Python installation's environment.
 Unlike `pip`, uv requires using a virtual environment by default.

 ## Creating a virtual environment